YashNarK/notes/frontend/React.md

 - HTTP requets are handled by Axios
 - Form validation using Zod
-- Caching and data management (auto retry, auto refresh, paginated queries, infinite queries) is done with help of React Query
+- Caching and data management (auto retry, auto refresh, paginated queries, infinite queries) is done with help of [TanStack Query](https://tanstack.com/query/latest)
 - Global State Management with help of Reducers, Context, Providers, Zustand (actually Redux is no longer necessary with where React is now)
-- Routing is done using React Router (for multi page apps)
+- Routing is done using [TanStack Router](https://tanstack.com/router/latest) (for multi page apps)
+- Data Updation logic is done using [immer](https://github.com/immerjs/immer#readme)
+- Forms can be simplified by using [React hook form](https://www.react-hook-form.com/)

 ## React Elements